 Among MLB rookies with at least 180 plate appearances this season, Turner leads in average (.347) while ranking in slugging percentage (4th, .537) and on-base percentage (4th, .367).
 He also leads all rookies in triples with six, and ranks second with 20 stolen bases.

-This is the second monthly award for Turner, and just the fifth Rookie of the Month award bestowed upon a Nationals player in team history (2005-present).
-Turner (Aug. & Sept./Oct., 2016) joins Harper (May and Sept./Oct.
+This is the first monthly award of any kind for Turner, and just the fourth Rookie of the Month award bestowed upon a Nationals player in team history (2005-present).
+Turner joins Harper (May and Sept./Oct.
 2012), and Ryan Church (May, 2005) as the only Nationals rookies ever to take home the monthly award.
-Turner also joins Harper, who earned Player of the Month honors in April, second baseman Daniel Murphy (Player of the Month: May and July), and right-hander Stephen Strasburg (Pitcher of the Month, July) as Nationals monthly honorees this season.
+Turner also joins Harper, who earned Player of the Month honors in April, Murphy (May and July), and right-hander Stephen Strasburg (Pitcher of the Month, July) as Nationals monthly honorees this season.